 You want your eye doctor to understand your everyday experience with vision correction.

-TIP #3: Share any significant changes or plans in your life
+Eye Exam Tip #3: Share any significant changes or plans in your life

 Going through life means change for most people.
 Some of those changes can increase the demands of your vision and vision correction.
 Oftentimes life changes make it obvious, others less so.
 Some milestones, plans, and beginnings make glasses less desirable or make it harder to take proper care of contacts.
 Here are a few scenarios: